-- 1. A completed online application & \$60 application fee - 2.
-Official transcripts from every post-secondary school attended - 3.
-A baccalaureate or higher degree (master's degree preferred) - 4.
+- 1. A completed online GradCAS application with a \$38 application fee. - 2.
+Official transcripts from every post-secondary school attended. - 3.
+A baccalaureate or higher degree (master's degree preferred). - 4.
 No minimum GPA requirement.
 Majority of successful applicants have a GPA of 3.0 or greater. - 5.
-A resume or curriculum vitae - 6.
-For international applicants, a minimum TOEFL score of 87 is acceptable on the internet-based test.
+A resume or curriculum vitae. - 6.
+For international applicants, a minimum TOEFL score of 94 is acceptable on the internet-based test.
 A minimum IELTS score is 7.
 F-1 sponsorship is not available for students in the DHI program. - 7.
-Goal Statement follow template instructions in application - 8.
-Proposed area of interest for translational practice project - 9.
+Goal Statement follow template instructions in application. - 8.
+Proposed area of interest for translational practice project. - 9.
 A Letter of Support from the healthcare organization willing to facilitate the translational practice project.
 The Letter of Support must be on the healthcare organization's official letterhead.
-The Letter of Support should not be from the same person as a Letter of Recommendation.
-The Letter of Support should include background on the healthcare organization (including the indication of size and the type of activities), the area the institution expects the student to perform the project in, and whether or not the organization will provide any type of support (monetary or technical) for the applicant's project.
+The Letter of Support should not be from the same person as a Letter of Reference.
+The Letter of

+Support should include background on the healthcare organization (including the indication of size and the type of activities), the area the institution expects the student to perform the project in, and whether or not the organization will provide any type of support (monetary or technical) for the applicant's project.

 - 10. Three letters of reference from supervisors or colleagues.
-At least two letters should be from supervisors - 11.
-Interview with the SBMI Admissions, Progression and Graduation (APG) Committee by invitation only
+At least two letters should be from supervisors. - 11.
+Interview with the McWilliams School of Biomedical Informatics Admissions, Progression and Graduation (APG) Committee by invitation only.
+Applicants will also complete a writing assessment as part of the interview process.